kimd21/calculator/README.md

 <ins>Known bugs:</ins>
 1. Zero will not appear before decimal point
-2. Spamming multiple operators in a row will result in error
+2. ~~Spamming multiple operators in a row will result in error~~
-3. Ignore operators that are entered before numbers
+3. ~~Ignore operators that are entered before numbers~~
-4. Display error message if dividing by zero
+4. ~~Display error message if dividing by zero~~

 <ins>To Do: </ins>
 1. Fix bugs
 2. Attempt project again with React and Redux,
  and again with React Hooks, then compare efficency

+ # Day 2:

+ Fixed bugs #2-4
+ Still need to fix bug #1
+ New bug: Limit display character limit to prevent overflow